 The Company's Amended and Restated Bylaws provide that the Board, by resolution adopted by a majority of the whole Board, may designate one or more other committees, with each such committee to consist of two or more directors.
-As of the date of this Proxy Statement, the Board consists of six members.
-The Board annually elects from its members the Audit, Compensation and Compliance Committees.
+As of the date of this Proxy Statement, the Board consists of five members.
+The Board annually elects from its members the Audit and Compensation Committees.
 The Board may also from time to time appoint ad hoc committees.
 Currently, the Board has not appointed a Nominating and Corporate Governance Committee.
 The Board believes the nominating and corporate governance responsibilities are best handled at this time by the full Board given its size.

-The Board held 10 meetings and acted by unanimous written consent 2 times in 2020.
-Each director attended at least 75% of the aggregate of all meetings of the Board and the Committees on which each such director served in 2020.
+The Board held five meetings and acted by unanimous written consent one time in 2021.
+Each director attended at least 75% of the aggregate of all meetings of the Board and the Committees on which each such director served in 2021.
 The Board encourages all directors to attend the Company's annual meeting of stockholders.